-The reason I say that the Twilight books and corresponding movies read and view like a pedophile’s dream vacation is that when it comes to anyone past the age of puberty, only a committed pedophile could ever really embrace the story of a multiple centenarian vampire who repeatedly enrolls in High School in the interest of seducing and later imbibing the blood of so many underage girls from broken homes.
+I say that the Twilight books and corresponding movies read and view like a pedophile’s dream vacation because when it comes to anyone past the age of puberty, only a committed pedophile could ever really embrace the story of a multiple centenarian vampire who repeatedly enrolls in High School in the interest of seducing and later imbibing the blood of so many underage girls from broken homes.

-Because while Edward (and yes, I know the names of the characters) claims that High School is a means of mitigating his boredom and stimulating what one can only imagine is a scintillating intellect comparable only perhaps to a lobotomized Kardashian, it begs the question: why not college?
-Or perhaps more aptly, judging from Edward’s limited vocabulary despite his several hundred years’ opportunity to learn words of perhaps greater than four syllables: junior college.
+Because while Edward (yes, I know the names of the main characters) claims that High School is a means of mitigating his boredom and stimulating what one can only imagine is a scintillating intellect comparable only perhaps to a lobotomized Kardashian, it begs the question: Why not college?
+Or perhaps more aptly, judging from Edward’s limited vocabulary despite his several hundred years’ opportunity to learn words of perhaps greater than four syllables: Why not junior college?

 I can personally attest to the fact that there is a shocking dearth of stimulation of any kind in our nation’s public schools, save for the various and copious amounts of drugs and alcohol that can at least be said to stimulate reckless unprotected sex.
 For a well-adjusted 28-year-old like myself, the thought of attending High School now for anything other than court-ordered community service related to my drunk driving arrest, much less attending high school as a sentient 400 year-old, smacks of bad judgment at the very least and an expression of deviant sexual predation at its worst.

-Twilight is instead more a love story straight from the fantasies of R. Kelly or Roger Clemens and is more aptly suited to direction by Roman Polanski with Jerry Sandusky as line producer.
+Twilight is instead more a love story straight from the fantasies of R. Kelly or Roger Clemens and is more aptly suited to direction by Roman Polanski.

-So while Robert Pattinson’s onscreen presence makes Twilight palatable to parents who willingly escort their teen daughters to screenings to sit alongside desperate middle-aged hypothyroidic spinsters, should Edward’s character have been played by someone slightly more age-appropriate and creepy, like Ian McKellen or Steven Tyler or Pope Benedict XVI, perhaps the film’s allure would suffer.
+So while Robert Pattinson’s onscreen presence makes Twilight palatable to parents who willingly escort their teen daughters to screenings to sit alongside desperate middle-aged Mormons, should Edward’s character have been played by someone slightly more age-appropriate and creepy, like say Ian McKellen or Steven Tyler or Pope Benedict XVI, perhaps the film’s allure would suffer.